WICG/display-locking/explainers/beforematch.md

 element.
 If there is a second match which was not modified, ScrollToTextFragment will scroll to it.
 5. **content-visibility: hidden-matchable -> visible**: ScrollToTextFragment
-will scroll to the unlocked text.
+will scroll to the revealed text.

 #### ElementFragment
 This is the behavior both when navigating to a page with an element fragment in